-Should your domain name expire it will enter a three-stage system known as Redemption Grace Period (RGP).
-During this time, you may be able to renew the domain before it is deleted and re-enters the market.
+When your domain name expires it enters a three-stage Redemption Grace Period (RGP).
+During RGP you are able to renew the domain before it is deleted and re-enters the market.

-Upon your domain name initially expiring, you will be present with a 29 days of “Free” RGP.
-During this time, your domain name can be renewed at our standard rates (found here).
-In order to renew your domain during RGP Stage 1, simply call or open a ticket with our billing department.
-Upon completion of your renewal payment, your domain name will be reactivated.
-Please note you may face a period of 1-48hrs for dns propagation.
+For about 29 days* after the expiration date, your domain name can be renewed at standard rates.
+In order to renew your domain during this period, call or open a ticket with our billing department.
+Once the renewal payment is processed, your domain name will be reactivated.
+You may experience a period of 1-48 hours for DNS propagation.